bbitarello/NCV_dir_package/README.md

 ########################## ############################# ####################### ######################### #############

-#All the scripts used in the paper are included in this repo.
+#Scripts used in the paper are included in this repo.